vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 The autotuning produceure begins by collecting joint-level trajectores including positions, velocities, and torques, from real-world motion dmeostrations performed on the physical Lite6 robot arm.
 For each optimization trial, the same control policy is executed in simulation using a candidate set of physics parameters.
 The mean square error (MSE) between real and simulated joint trajectories is computed and used as the optimization objective.
 Optuna iterativley proposes parameter updates to minimize this error, yielding a set of physics paramters that best reproduce the observed real-world behavior.

-This approach enables fully automated identification of realistic simulation paramters, imporving correspondance between simulation and physical execution reducing the real-to-sim gap.
+This approach enables fully automated identification of realistic simulation paramters, improving correspondance between simulation and physical execution reducing the real-to-sim gap.

 #### Domain Randomization